CSCfi/csc-user-guide/docs/computing/webinterface/index.md

 The interactive apps can be found in the navigation bar under _Apps_, or on _My Interactive Sessions_ page.
 After selecting an interactive app from the list you will be presented with a form to configure the session.
-After submitting the app form the app will be started and you will be able to connect to the application on the _My Interactive Sessions_ page.
+After submitting the app form, and the Slurm job for the app has finished queuing, the app will be started and you will be able to connect to the application on the _My Interactive Sessions_ page.

 For a list of applications and specific instructions see [apps](apps.md).